Lynxmotion/Quadrupeds/README.md

 Quadrupeds
 ==========

-To download / save the files and/or folders, choose ZIP from the menu above.
+To download / save the files and/or folders, choose ZIP from the menu in the Quadruped folder.
 The folders should be added to the Arduino -> Libraries folder.